PixelRubro/UnityXtensions/README.md

-# YoukaiUnityExtensions
+# SBExtensions

-Collection of various C# method extensions to increase productivity when working with Unity game engine.
+Collection of various C# method extensions and class wrappers to increase productivity when working with Unity game engine.

-Not all methods were created by us and those were taken from everywhere around the Unity community.
+Not all methods were created by us and those were taken from everywhere around the Unity open-source community.